Ciul/kwik-e-mart/readme.md

 Kwik-E-Mart App (v 1.0.0)
 ==========================

-This is a conceptual web app that intents to solve the problem to find products in a local store.
+This is a conceptual web app that intents to solve the problem to quicly find products in a local store.

 Frameworks and Friends
 ======================